When was Yale Founded?

 Traditions

-It is possible that Yale is one of the oldest and most prestigious educational institutions in the world; thus, the university is home to a number of customs that have stood the test of time.
+Since its founding in 1701, Yale has been one of the oldest and most prestigious educational institutions in the world; thus, the university is home to a number of customs that have stood the test of time.

 The Day of Service is a tradition at Yale that encourages students to begin their time at the university with a focus on volunteering and giving back to the community.